desirepath41/visualCaptcha-frontend-jquery/README.md

         captcha: { numberOfImages: 5 }
     } );

-    // use next code for getting captcha object var capthca = el.data( 'captcha' );
+    // use the following code to get the captcha object var capthca = el.data( 'captcha' );
     ```

-### VisualCaptcha options
+### visualCaptcha options

-JSON object of the visualCaptcha options can contain next parameters:
+JavaScript object, it can contain the following parameters:

-- `imgPath` (default: `'/'`) — path to the next interface icons:
+- `imgPath` (default: `'/'`) — path to the following interface images/icons:
     - `accessibility.png`,
     - `accessibility@2x.png`,
     - `refresh.png`,
     - `refresh@2x.png`;

-- `language` — object of the text values using for localization the visualCaptcha interface, default:
+- `language` — object of the string values used for localization of the visualCaptcha UI, default:
     ```
     {
         accessibilityAlt: 'Sound icon',